 Efficiently manage our variable and fixed costs.
 We believe that our variable cost structure is a key advantage that allows us to operate our business with significant flexibility in response to the market environment.
 We are committed to continuously reviewing our cost structure in order to maintain a relatively high percentage of our costs that are variable.
 In addition, we are committed to delivering on the \$28 million cost out program initiated in January 2014.
 We will continue to pursue manufacturing and administrative optimisation programs in order to improve our operating efficiency beyond those initiatives that have already been announced.
 We continue to focus on process improvements and structural changes to improve customer support and responsiveness and drive long-term efficiencies.
-For example, we are improving working capital management and product delivery through the consolidation of the supply chain organisations in our Global Products and Global Drilling Services divisions.
-Similarly, we are leveraging the extensive global maintenance organisation in our Global Products division.
+For example, we are improving working capital management and product delivery through the consolidation of the supply chain organisations in our Global Products and Global Drilling Services division to expand the reach, capabilities and offerings of the aftermarket services business of our Global Products division.
 Our objective is to continue to seek growth opportunities in our core markets while positioning our business at the top end of our peer group for profitability and cash generation.
 We also intend to continue our disciplined focus on customer relationships and to seek mutually favorable contract terms.
 And, further, we are moving towards shared-service organisations to increase the process efficiencies and to leverage our knowledge base across the global financial organisation.